-College of Communication & Creative Arts - Radio, Television & Film
+College of Communication - Radio, Television & Film

 The Radio, Television & Film Department offers numerous clubs and other extracurricular experiences for students to get involved after class.
-From producing Television and Radio Shows to creating short films in 16mm film or Mini DV, the RTF clubs offer "real world" experience outside the classroom.
+From producing Television and Radio Shows to creating short films on the RED Scarlet and Canon 7D, the RTF clubs offer "real world" experience outside the classroom.

 Rowan Television Network

 RTN offers students the opportunity to produce, direct, or star in their own TV programs.
-Members also have the option to receive one-on-one training with professional equipment.
-With a $130,000 grant from the Student Government Association, Rowan students work with broadcast quality equipment including DVC-pro, AVID, and Adobe Premiere.
-In its progression towards going digital, the station recently invested in its first HVX200.
+Members also have the option to receive one-on-one trainings with professional equipment.
+RTN members work with HD broadcast quality equipment and software including four high definition Panasonic P2 ENG Cameras, Newtek TriCaster HD portable studio system, Final Cut Pro, Adobe Premiere, Avid Media Composer, and more.
 RTN continuously progresses in its professionalism and extended coverage with its dedicated crew and access to advanced technology.

-Meetings take place periodically in the Student Center (open to all majors).
-Live video production occurs throughout the week in the Bozorth Studios.
-Contact RTN at 256-4632 or visit its web site at RTNCH5.tv.
+Meetings take place Tuesdays at 9:15pm in Bozorth rm 112 (open to all majors).
+Live video production occurs throughout the week in the Bozorth Studios and throughout campus.
+Contact RTN by phone at 856-347-0RTN(0786), by email at email@example.com or visit its web site at RTNCH5.tv.

 Cinema Workshop has been Rowan University's student filmmaking club for over 25 years.
 Cinema Workshop offers students the opportunity to work on film, video and multimedia projects outside the classroom experience.
 Students take skills learned in production classes and apply them to creative work either more personal or larger in scope than what is possible within the confines of a 15 week course of study.